whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <DD>Value $4.99</DD>
 </DL>

 <p>I don't wear headbands everytime I go to the gym, but I do wear them quite often, especially when I'm doing yoga, pilates or any other activity that will require some upside down positions.
-It helps keep my hair away from my face which can be lifesaving sometimes.</p>
+It helps keep my hair away from my face which can be lifesaving sometimes.
+This will surely be used.</p>

 <br>